fossabot/warcode-core/docs/actions/placeadditionalarmy.md

 # PlaceAdditionalArmy

-Select a territory you own to place an additional army.
+*Select a territory you own to place an additional army.*

+After players claim all territories, players take turns placing one of their undeployed armies on territory they occupy each turn.
+When a player places an additional army,

 ![PlaceAdditionalArmy state diagram](placeadditionalarmy.svg)